NetOfficeFw/Docs/app/index.md

   </div>

 <div class="notice">
-    **Notice:** Using NetOffice.Core packages 1.7.4.4?
+    **Notice:** Using old _NetOffice.Core_ packages 1.7.4.4?
     [Learn how to migrate.](migrate-notice)<br>
     <br>
-    Official NetOffice libraries use new **NetOfficeFw** prefix and are published by official NuGet account named [netoffice](https://www.nuget.org/profiles/netoffice).
+    Official NetOffice libraries use new **NetOfficeFw** prefix, are verified and signed.<br>
+    Watch out for invalid packages as they contain incorrect assemblies and your projects will not work.
 </div>
 </div>